Aggressive fibromatosis: Classification

 Desmoid fibromatosis, H&E stain.
 Banal fibroblasts infiltrate the adjacent tissue in fascicles.
 Mitoses may be infrequent.

 Desmoid tumors can occur almost anywhere in the body.
 They are classified as extra-abdominal, abdominal wall, or intra-abdominal; the last is more common in patients with FAP.
 Most cases occur in the mesentery, abdominal wall, and extremities.
 One study has shown extra-abdominal tumors making up 43% of cases, abdominal tumors 49%, and mesenteric 8%, though statistics vary.
 Pregnancy-related tumors typically arise in the abdominal wall.
 Tumors located intra-abdominally or in the head and neck have the highest risk of mortality due to the proximity to vital structures.

 One analysis has shown a median tumor size of 7.5 cm.
 Though metastasis cannot occur, the tumors may in some cases be multifocal, with several located in the same body part.

 A 3' APC mutation is the most significant risk factor for intra-abdominal desmoid development amongst FAP patients.
 FAP patients presenting with an abdominal wall desmoid pre-operatively are at an increased risk of developing an intra-abdominal desmoid post-operatively.

-Desmoid tumors of the breast are rare, constituting 4% of extra-abdominal cases and 0.2–0.3% of breast tumors.
+Desmoid tumors of the breast are rare, constituting less than 10% of all desmoid tumors, 4% of extra-abdominal desmoid tumors, and 0.2–0.3% of breast tumors.
 Although benign, they can mimic breast cancer on physical examination, mammography and breast ultrasound and can also be locally invasive.
 Even though they occur sporadically, they can also be seen as a part of Gardner's syndrome.
 Some cases – up to 44% – occur in patients who have previously had breast surgery.
 A high index of suspicion and a thorough triple examination protocol is necessary to detect rare lesions like a desmoid tumor which can masquerade as breast carcinoma.
 Desmoid tumor of the breast may present a difficulty in the diagnosis especially where imaging studies are not conclusive and suggest a more ominous diagnosis.
 They may arise in the chest wall or the breast itself.

 Desmoid tumors may occur in the head and neck, more commonly among children, and tend to be more aggressive than in other extra-abdominal locations.
 These tumors constitute up to 23% of extra-abdominal cases.
 Treatment is typically more aggressive due to the increased dangers of a tumor in the area.